Cosmo/OpenSwiftUI/README.md

 The project's goal is to stay close to the original API as possible.

-The actual rendering of UI elements can then be implemented by other projects for different platforms like Linux, Windows, Embedded, etc.
+Other projects can then implement the actual rendering of UI elements for different platforms like Linux, Windows, Embedded, and many more.

 [SwiftUIEmbedded](https://github.com/Cosmo/SwiftUIEmbedded) is one of the first projects that make use of OpenSwiftUI ([Demo](https://github.com/Cosmo/SwiftUIEmbedded-Demo)).